-Due to the recent insurgent events at the Capitol, the growing divide created by the COVID-19 pandemic, and the ongoing police violence and murder of BIPOC (Black, Indigenous, and People of Color) individuals, the need to continue to discuss race is more important than ever.
+Due to the insurgent events at the Capitol earlier this year, the growing divide created by the COVID-19 pandemic, and the ongoing police violence and murder of BIPOC (Black, Indigenous, and People of Color) individuals, the need to continue to discuss race is more important than ever.
 Becoming informed about the painful, longstanding racial and socioeconomic divides within the United States is a great step toward increasing awareness of institutionalized racism and how it affects the lives of others, especially the students we serve.

 "Racism in America is like dust in the air.
 It seems invisible — even if you’re choking on it — until you let the sun in.
 Then you see it’s everywhere," basketball legend Kareem Abdul-Jabbar wrote in a Los Angeles Times editorial about the killing of George Floyd and the subsequent protests around the world.
 "As long as we keep shining that light," he continued, "we have a chance of cleaning it wherever it lands.
 But we have to stay vigilant, because it’s always still in the air."